-Reference should be made to the Company's material accounting policies contained in Note 2 of the Company's consolidated financial statements for the year ended December 31, 2024.
+Reference should be made to the Company's material accounting policies contained in Note 2 of the Company's consolidated financial statements for the three months ended March 31, 2025.
 These accounting policies can have a significant impact on the financial performance and financial position of the Company.